What are the treatment options for patients with kidney failure?

 Do double check with them.
 Every country and centre has their own requirements.

-It is not just drop by and get your dialysis done, as many might think.
+It is not just dropping by and get your dialysis done, as many might think.

 Do check what are the requirements of the foreign dialysis centre or the welcoming country.